mantidproject/documents/Presentations/DevMeetings/2016-01/LambdaExpressions/lambda.md

 class: center, middle

-# Using the standard library with lambda expressions
+# Using the C++ standard library with lambda expressions

 Mantid developer meeting 2016